 One thing I never leave home without … Sadly, my phone.

 My personal style is … Classic.

 Favorite designer is … Tom Ford, bien sur!

 Ski or après ski?
-Apres ski, with a cognac by the fireplace.
+Apres ski, with a scotch by the fireplace.

 Favorite scent and the memory it triggers ...
 Amber, it reminds me of the Hotel Plaza Athenee in Paris, which is my all time favorite hotel.

 Favorite drink … Macallan on the rocks with a splash of water.

-When I go to a five star hotel, the first thing(s) I do is … Check out the view, inspect the bathroom, charge my gadgets, turn on BBC World and jump on the bed.
+When I go to a five star hotel, the first thing(s) I do is … Check out the view, charge my gadgets, turn on BBC World and jump on the bed.
 I have my routines.
 I also like wearing cashmere slippers around the room.

 Personal motto … Pay it forward.